joneshf/purs-tools/cmd/purs-compile/README.md

 Compiling Data.Monoid.Dual
 ```

-Then we can compile our module with the pre-compiled `purescript-prelude` artifacts:
+Then we can compile our module with the pre-compiled `purescript-prelude` artifacts
+We use this new `--include` flag to specify where to look for pre-compiled artifacts:

 ```Console
 $ purs-compile --include output-prelude Foo.purs